phhpro/atomchat/README.md

 ### Emojis

 When enabled, this feature automatically converts registered text tokens to Unicode emojis.
 Hence, you'll get an image, which in fact is entirely text itself and thus saves bandwidth and doesn't cost any extra server requests.
-However, since rendering varies greatly across devices and platforms, the definitions file `emo.dat` currently only covers a very basic set to avoid broken symbols.
-In addition, the script also provides an auto-select hover menu to insert emojis into the text.
+However, rendering and Unicode support varies greatly across devices and platforms.
+Google Chrome for desktops is particulary prone to fail.
+Interestingly though, the mobile version seems to have gotten all the Unicode support the desktop version is lacking.
+Therefore, the definitions file `emo.dat` only covers a minimal set.
+In addition to textual input, the script also provides a hover menu to insert emojis into the text at the current cursor position.
 (Requires JavaScript)

 ### Uploads